gopro/gpmf-parser/docs/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## GPMF Writing

+A new open source repository has been created for the purpose (GPMF-Write https://github.com/gopro/gpmf-write)

 ## Quick Start for Developers

 ### Setup